citp/privacy-policy-historical/a/as/asu/asustor.com.md

 **8\.
 How to manage your personal data**

 This paragraph introduces that if you may have any inquiries or requests on your personal data collected by ASUSTOR, you may log in your “ASUSTOR Account” or manage privacy-related settings on particular ASUSTOR products and services you use.
-Also, you may contact us through “Customer’s request on personal data” interface on ASUSTOR official website or email to [privacy@asustor.com.](mailto:privacy@asus.com)
+Also, you may contact us through email [privacy@asustor.com.](mailto:privacy@asus.com)

 **8.1 ASUSTOR ID**

-  1. Please provide your true, accurate, current and complete personal data to ASUSTOR under your ASUSTOR ID so that ASUSTOR can provide you with the corresponding ASUSTOR products and services.
+  1. Please provide your email to ASUSTOR as your ASUSTOR ID so that ASUSTOR can provide you with the corresponding ASUSTOR products and services.
   2. You may view and change your account data by logging in your ASUSTOR ID and editing your account data.
   3. If you would like to subscribe or unsubscribe ASUSTOR eDM and notice with ASUSTOR news, latest products and services, you may change the setting by logging in your ASUSTOR ID account.